The 3800 Different Types of Potatoes in Peru

 |16 results - showing 1 - 16||

-Inside the Papas Blancas (White Potatoes) are of a pale whitish color and quite firm; however if overcooked they can get mashy.
+Numerous different potato varieties are sold under the term Papa Blanca; but be careful, not everything labeled Papa Blanca is a true white potato.
+Real Papas Blancas are characterized by a light brownish outside and a firm, pale whitish colored flesh.
 They are great for general cooking and frying and therefore probably the most consumed potato in Peru.
 Papas Blancas are used in all Peruvian dishes where the potatoes should stay more or less firm.

-Papas Amarillas (Yellow Potatoes) have, as the name suggests, yellow or butter color flesh.
-They have to be cooked carefully just to the point otherwise they burst open and fall apart.
+Under the term Papa Amarilla (Yellow Potato) numerous different varieties are combined.
+They have, as the name suggests, a yellow or butter colored flesh in common.
 When cooking Papas Amarillas get very soft and grainy.
 The Yellow Potato is the best for preparing a creamy and fluffy "pure de papa" (mashed potatoes) or the famous "Causa Limeña".

 Invented only around 30 years ago, Papa Perrichilo is one of the bestsellers on Lima's markets.
 It's similar to the Papa Blanca (white potato); sweet and watery, ideal for frying.
 As it doesn't change the color or get brownish after peeling the Papa Perricholi is often used in commercial kitchens, restaurants and for industrially made French fries.